-Drawing from Arab, Berber, Jewish, African and French customs.
-Morocco Berber cuisine is generally perceived and gives a sound eating routine.
-Morocco is home to a plenitude of privately developed crisp nourishment, because of the magnificent atmosphere year round and a shrewd water system.
-Utilized with an innovative scope of flavors, herbs, and oils, the maker makes a particular scope of top notch suppers including Tajines, Couscous, Salads and level bread.
-A meander around a souk gives you a feeling of the huge scope of fresh vegetables and natural products accessible to Moroccan families and culinary specialists for the best Berber Cooking Class Marrakech.
+Drawing from Arab, Berber, Jewish, African and French traditions, Morocco Berber cuisine is widely recognized and provides a healthy diet.
+Morocco is home to an abundance of locally grown fresh food, due to the wonderful climate year-round and smart irrigation.
+Used with an imaginative range of spices, herbs and oils, the product creates a distinct range of tasty meals including Tajines, Couscous, Salads, and flatbreads.
+Wander around a souk gives you a sense of the immense range of fresh vegetables and fruits available to Moroccan families and chefs for the best Berber Cooking Class Marrakech.

 Explore the beautiful Ourika Valley.
-You will have an opportunity to visit the women cooperative (where the women make Moroccan oil and herbs part), as well as many stops for pictures.
+You will have an opportunity to visit the women’s cooperative (where the women make Moroccan oil and herbs part), as well as many stops for pictures.

 We join a real Berber Family in their house.

 The Berber cooking class is run by Malika the Grandmother of the Family, an experienced cook who’s trade secrets have passed down her family for generations.
 English speaking driver/guide, will do the translation to English and will be assisting in the cooking class as you learn about the techniques of traditional local cooking.
 How to make mint tea, how to make Moroccan bread, how to cook it in a traditional oven above a wooden fire, and how to milk a cow…).
 Our cooking class provides a wealthy source of information in Moroccan cuisine, cooking methods, and spices.
 Dishes are cooked in traditional earthenware Tajines on a Majmar, a charcoal burning brazier.

 we will be in Marrakesh around 5 pm.